 The National Measurement Institute (NMI) administers the National Measurement Act 1960 and has the authority to appoint legal metrology authorities to verify reference standards of measurement.
 Geoscience Australia is appointed as a Verifying Authority for Position.
-As a Verifying Authority for Position, Geoscience Australia can issue certificates of
+As a Verifying Authority for Position, Geoscience Australia can issue certificates of verification under Regulation 13 of the National Measurement Regulations 1999.
+These are commonly referred to as Regulation 13 Certificates.
 Regulation 13 Certificates provide coordinates and their uncertainty with respect to the Recognized-value standard of measurement of position (RVS) in Australia, which is the Australian Fiducial Network (AFN).
 The AFN was updated in October 2017 and includes 109 stations from the Australian Global Navigation Satellite System network which: